austin-vcg/austin-vcg.github.io/README.md

 This website is built using React.js.
 Future editors, please also continue to use

-# UT Venture Capital Group Website
+# Texas Venture Capital Group Website

 ## Organization